DeltaCopy/arcolinux-inspector/README.md

 # arcolinux-inspector
-## A shell script to report system information on systems running ArcoLinux
+## A shell script to report information on systems running ArcoLinux

         ./arcolinux-inspector.sh --help
     +========================================================================+